tulamor/perl-to-python/README.md

-Files from my project at CERN - "Perl to python migration"
+Scipts which I have converted during my "Perl to Python migration" task at CERN.